Praetor07/CityPlanner_MonteCarlo-Sim/README.md

 ### **Design Entities**

-1) City Configuration
+**1) City Configuration**

 Assumptions:
-- Within each zone, the population is uniformly distributed.
+1. A city is constructed using a set of coordinates
+2. A coordinate represents the area around its vicinity, not a single point in the city.
-- Each City is divided into zones with equal areas
+3. Each City is divided into zones with equal areas, with three being a default of 9 coordinates per zone
-- Every zone can have a different population which will be uniformly distributed within a zone
+4. Every zone can have a different population which will be uniformly distributed within a zone
-- There is a path between all horizontally & vertically adjacent coordinates
+5. There is a path between all horizontally & vertically adjacent coordinates with a default commute time of 3 minutes (Please refer appendix for the justification behind assumptions)
-- A coordinate represents the area around its vicinity, not a single point in the city.
-- Emergencies will occur at a coordinate
-- Emergency Units are also located at the specified coordinates
-- Hence, an emergency can occur on a coordinate that houses an Emergency Response Unit

 Configurable Parameters:
-- Height of the city (in terms of zones)
+1. Height of the city (in terms of zones)
-- Width of the city (in terms of zones)
+2. Width of the city (in terms of zones)
-- Population of each zone
+3. Population of each zone

 Each zone in a city represents a 3X3 square grid.
 The diagram below shows an example city configured with a width and height of 4 zones.
 ![img_2.png](images/img_2.png)

-2) Emergency Units
+**2) Emergency Units**

 Assumptions:
-- Emergencies are resolved using available teams from one or more emergency unit buildings.
+1. Emergencies are resolved using available teams from one or more emergency unit buildings.
+2. We have defined three types of emergency response unit buildings: Large with 7 emergency response teams, Medium with 5 emergency response teams and Small with 3    emergency response team.
-- Teams in the emergency units are not available when responding to an emergency but commuting to the location of the emergency, resolving an emergency, and commuting back to their base location.
+3. Teams in the emergency units are not available when responding to an emergency but commuting to the location of the emergency, resolving an emergency, and          commuting back to their base location.
+(Please refer appendix for the justification behind assumptions)

 Configurable Parameters:
 - Number of Small, Medium and Large Emergency Units